Submitty/submitty.github.io/_docs/grader/resolving_version_conflict.md

 ## Using the "Clear Version Conflicts" Button

 In the grading interface, there is a "Clear Version Conflicts" button that has been provided to resolve this issue.
 It can be found through navigating to a student gradeable that has a version conflict, opening rubric, and the button appears along the top right of the grading rubric page.
-Once clicked, a message appears asking for confirmation, click “ok”, and the version conflict is cleared.
+If there are comments from previous versions, a red text can be seen at the header of each component within the gradeable.
+Once clicked, on that gradeable there is a blue button to choose to save the previous message, or a white button to discard.
+The message can also be updated, then saved.
+When the comments are all saved or discarded: click the "Clear Version Conflicts" button.
+A message will appear asking for confirmation, click “ok”, and the version conflict is cleared.

 ![](/images/ta_grading/version_conflict_button.png)